 Delete anomaly: Suppose, if at a point of time the company closes the department D890 then deleting the rows that are having emp_dept as D890 would also delete the information of employee Maggie since she is assigned only to this department.

 The normalization rules are designed to prevent update anomalies and data inconsistencies.
 With respect to performance tradeoffs, these guidelines are biased toward the assumption that all non-key fields will be updated frequently.
-They tend to penalize retrieval, since data which may have been retrievable from one record in an unnormalized design may have to be retrieved from several records in the normalized form.
+They tend to penalize retrieval, since data that may have been retrievable from one record in an unnormalized design may have to be retrieved from several records in the normalized form.
 There is no obligation to fully normalize all records when actual performance requirements are taken into account.
-It may be considered a form of database denormalization; used to improve performance of database queries (shorten the database response time)
+It may be considered a form of database denormalization; used to improve the performance of database queries (shorten the database response time)